maciejb2k/rails-ai-chatbots/README.md

 ### 3️⃣ Screenshoter

-1. Go to the `screenshots` directory.
+1. Go to the `screenshoter` directory.
 2. Install dependencies with `pnpm install`.
 3. Run the screenshoter with `pnpm start`.